Skip to main navigation Skip to search Skip to main content

 Overview

-Dr Laura Hamilton is available to supervise postgraduate or doctoral students pursuing quantitative or mixed methods research in the following (or similar) areas in relation to families, children, young people or women:
+Dr Laura Hamilton is available to supervise postgraduate and doctoral students in the following (or related) areas:

 Fingerprint